 How To Get To The Top of Phu Chi Fa For Sunrise

-After settling into our bungalow, we began the trek up the mountain for sunset.
+After settling into our bungalow, we began the trek up to the mountain top for sunset.

 The walk from the village to the trailhead is about a half-mile but it is a very steep trek.
 If walking to the peak doesn’t interest you, ask your guesthouse host about hiring a driver to take you.